albacoretuna/scraping-guide/README.md

   * Casperjs (a headless browser for testing, based on PhantomJS)
   * Linux
   * Chrome dev tools
+   * This is definitely useful!
+If you don't know dev tools well, I recommend taking this free 2 hour course by codeschool to learn more about dev tools: http://discover-devtools.codeschool.com/
   * chrome postman REST api tool

 ## Scraping Map Data